 Related: Examples of Integrity

 4. Hard Work – When we agree to take on a job, it’s our responsibility to put effort in and work hard for our employer.
+We call this work ethic.
 It would be wrong to sit around and not do anything all day then take a paycheck for the day.

 5. Pay a Fair Price – Most of us would consider it to be immoral to underpay an employee.
 Someone who’s desperate for work might have to take a low-paid job, but it’s still the employer’s responsibility to pay the person a fair rate so they can eat food and pay their rent.